akiskost/MedifastServicesProject/README.md

 ---

-A Java Web Full Stack Project for medical appointments.
+A Java Web Full Stack Project (responsive website) for medical appointments.
 Connects to a database and manages entries.\
 Functionality includes:
 - **Login \ Logout function with credentials**.
 Content not shown unless logged in
 - **Add/Modify/Search patient entries**